AlfaazPlus/QuranApp/FEATURES.md

 - Quickly jump to any juz

 ### ❤️ Contents from the Qur'an
-- Topics from the Qur'an
 - Duas from the Qur'an
+- Solutions from the Qur'an
 - Prophets mentioned in the Qur'an
+- Etiquette from the Qur'an
+- Quran and Science

 ### 🔍 Search
 - Advanced search